 Solo travel is on the rise with more and more Brits opting for trips which grant them the do ‘what they want, when they want’ vibe.
 Improved technology, a growing number of apps and social media especially enables travellers to navigate around the world in confidence and with ease.

 Join a group tour and make new lifelong friends, volunteer at an Elephant Sanctuary in Cambodia or simply travel to your dream destination to take a well-deserved break.
-Whichever type is your calling, TopDog is here to give you the peace of mind that you are travelling with comprehensive cover for any mishaps that may occur along the way.
+Whichever type is your calling, TopDog is here to give you the peace of mind that you are travelling with broad cover for any mishaps that may occur along the way.

 Travelling alone can be a daunting prospect especially if you’re heading thousands of miles away from home.
 Hence why we believe covering yourself with a travel insurance policy is crucial.